samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 The **[switch]** slot can only contain two children nodes, **[case]** and **[default]**.
 The **[default]** node will be evaluated if _none_ of the **[case]** node's values are matching the evaluated value of your **[switch]**.
-Try evaluating the following in your _"Evaluator"_ to understand what I mean.
+Try evaluating the following in your _"Eval"_ to understand what I mean.

 ```
 .val:fooXX